OpenAMP/openamp-docs/openamp/overview.rst

 ..  image::  ../images/fundamentals/ipc.svg

-`Inter Processor Communications <https://en.wikipedia.org/wiki/Inter-process_communication>`_ is performed through shared memory and is between host controller and remote.
+`Inter Processor Communications <https://en.wikipedia.org/wiki/Inter-process_communication>`_ is performed through shared memory and is between main controller and remote.
-In the example, the IPC could be instrument updates from the RTOS remote to the Linux host controller to display, and independently :ref:`Remote Procedure Calls (RPC)<overview-proxy-rpc-work-label>` between the Linux host controller and the other, bare metal, remote responsible for resource intensive calculations.
+In the example, the IPC could be instrument updates from the RTOS remote to the Linux main controller to display, and independently :ref:`Remote Procedure Calls (RPC)<overview-proxy-rpc-work-label>` between the Linux main controller and the other, bare metal, remote responsible for resource intensive calculations.

 In this star topology example the remotes cannot communicate with each other.
-If that were required a chain topology would be used instead to allow one remote to be both a remote and a host controller in which case they could communicate (refer to :ref:`Architecture Section<openamp-architecture-work-label>` for an example).
+If that were required a chain topology would be used instead to allow one remote to be both a remote and a main controller in which case they could communicate (refer to :ref:`Architecture Section<openamp-architecture-work-label>` for an example).

 .. _resource-isolation-work-label: